-Functional walk-in pantry ideas to help you design the kitchen of your dreams.
+Functional farmhouse walk-in pantry ideas to help you design the kitchen of your dreams.

 When designing a kitchen there are so many things to consider.
-Appliances, finishes, storage space, and how it will fit into the flow of your home when all is said and done.
-A walk-in pantry was a necessity in our kitchen design from the beginning of our home building plans.
+Appliances, finishes, where to put storage, making sure you are using space adequately, and how it will all fit into the flow of your home when everything is said and done.
+A farmhouse walk-in pantry was a necessity in our kitchen design from the beginning of our home building plans.

-Above all, you want a walk-in pantry that is functional for your family.
-There are so many beautiful walk-in pantries out there.
-But what good is a new pantry if it's not conducive to your lifestyle?
-These kitchen pantry ideas will help you develop a pantry space that you love and fits right in with your family's needs.
+Above all, you want a kitchen pantry that is functional for your family.
+There are so many beautiful pantry ideas out there.
+But what good is a new pantry space if it's not conducive to your lifestyle?
+These ideas for walk-in pantries will help you develop a space that you love and fits right in with your family's needs.

 Find Design Help

-Whether it's your interior designer or the company helping with your cabinets, finding someone to help you design your pantry space is always a good idea.
+Whether it's your interior designer or the company helping with your kitchen cabinets, finding someone to help you design your pantry space and kitchen storage is always a good idea.
 Keeping a collection of pictures or ideas can help bring your ideal pantry to life.

-Luckily, I shared my ideas with Troy at Foxwood who designed this space and made my dreams of a walk-in pantry a reality.
-One main suggestion when building or designing is to work with people who are willing and able to help your ideas come to life.
+Luckily, I shared my ideas with Troy at Foxwood who designed this space and made my dreams of a farmhouse style walk-in pantry a reality.
+One main suggestion when building or designing is to work with people who are willing and able to help the list of your must-haves come to life, while also considering kitchen essentials into the layout.

 Important questions to consider when planning a pantry: